adapik/jira-mcp-server/README.md

 1. "Show me all Jira projects" → execute the list_projects tool to see all available projects.
 2. "What Kanban boards exist in the DEV project?" → execute the list_boards tool with the DEV project key and type parameter set to "kanban".
 3. "Show me all the sprints for board ID 123" → execute the list_sprints_from_board tool to see all sprints associated with board 123.
+4. "Show me only the active sprint for board ID 123" → execute the list_sprints_from_board tool with state parameter set to "active" to see only active sprints.
-4. "What issues are in sprint 456 on board 123?" → execute the list_issues_from_sprint tool to see all issues in sprint 456 on board 123.
+5. "What issues are in sprint 456 on board 123?" → execute the list_issues_from_sprint tool to see all issues in sprint 456 on board 123.
-5. "Show me the first 50 issues from the current sprint on the Marketing board" → first execute list_boards to find the Marketing board ID, then list_sprints_from_board to find the current sprint, then list_issues_from_sprint with maxResults=50.
+6. "Show me the first 50 issues from the current sprint on the Marketing board" → first execute list_boards to find the Marketing board ID, then list_sprints_from_board with state="active" to find the active sprint, then list_issues_from_sprint with maxResults=50.

 ## Development